 Let us consider a Boolean satisfiability problem referred to as 3-SAT, which comprises $N$ Boolean variables and $M$ clauses.
 Each clause is a disjunction of three literals (variables or their negation).
+Formally, a clause $m$ can be defined by a set $\{\{p^m_1,q^m_1\},\{p^m_2,q^m_2\},\{p^m_3,q^m_3\}\}$, where $p^m_i$ is the index of the variable entering the clause $m$ at position $i=1,2,3$, and $q^m_i=\mp1$ defines whether the variable $\textnormal{v}_{p^m_i}$ is negated or not, respectively.
 A solution to the 3-SAT instance involves assigning values to these variables so that every clause evaluates to 1 (TRUE).
 Since our goal for this paper is to understand the role of noise in the ability of DMMs to solve the problem, we have generated instances following Ref.~\cite{barthel2002hiding} so that we can guarantee that they have solutions.

 A DMM designed to solve such a problem would use some type of dissipative dynamical systems, where solutions to the 3-SAT correspond to stable equilibrium points of the dynamics (see, e.g., Ref.~\cite{Traversa17a}).
 However, the choice of the particular dynamical system representing such a problem is not unique.
 Here, we will consider the one reported in~\cite{Sean3SAT,pershin2024accurate} which has been shown to be able to tackle hard instances quite efficiently.
-These particular DMMs have ODEs of the form (the arguments $v_n,v_j,$ and $v_k$ are variables appearing in a single clause of the 3-SAT instance):
+These particular DMMs have ODEs of the form (the arguments $\textrm{v}_n,\textrm{v}_j,$ and $\textrm{v}_k$ are variables appearing in a single clause of the 3-SAT instance): \begin{widetext}